Skip to Main Content

 • Could lead to an increased debt load if poor financial habits aren’t addressed.

-If a traditional credit repair company is not the right option for you, a credit counselor can be a viable alternative.
+If a traditional credit repair company is not the right option for you, a credit counselor can be one of the alternatives to credit repair.
 You’ll benefit from attentive guidance from an expert.
 Nonprofits may offer credit counseling at no or minimal cost.

 Green circle with a checkmark inside